Rugby: France bask in Twickenham humiliation of England

 Captain Antoine Dupont said he had “trouble realising what we did when I look at the scoreboard”.

-But Galthie, a former France scrum-half and skipper, said he was fully aware of what had just happened.
+But head coach Galthie, a former France scrum half and skipper, said he was fully aware of what had just happened.

 “Yes I realise.
 I’ve been coming here since I was 20,” he said, with tears in his eyes.